The best metal detectors for gold at any budget

 Best high frequency: Fisher Gold Bug 2

-Fisher Gold Bug 2
+Fisher Gold Bug 2 on a plain white background.

 Specs